How To Include Language Skills on Your Resume (With Examples)

 Knowing a second language shows cultural knowledge, which is an important tool to have since businesses are globalizing across all industries.
 Already knowing the language of a country that your prospective employer works in can help your resume stand out.
 Besides being able to communicate with their international partners, you may also know their cultural customs and be able to interact with them in a culturally appropriate manner.

 Language skills can help advance your career in several ways.
 You can build relationships directly with the employer’s international contacts without going through a translator.
 As individuals and families mobilize to new countries, small domestic employers will benefit from being able to communicate directly with their clients.
-Regardless of the languages you speak or your professional industry, language skills can help grow your professional network, allow for more job opportunities and show your soft skills.
+Regardless of the languages you know or your professional industry, language skills can help grow your professional network, allow for more job opportunities and show your soft skills.

 When to include language skills on a resume

-As you prepare a new resume for an employer, consider how the additional languages you speak will apply to the business.
+As you prepare a new resume for an employer, consider how the additional languages you know will apply to the business.
 If they are listed as a job requirement for the position, then highlight your language skills prominently on your resume.
 Even if not required, you can always list languages in the skills section of your resume.

 If language requirements are not explicitly listed in the job description, research the company location and where they conduct business internationally.
 For example, a business that works with Chinese agencies might benefit from someone familiar with Mandarin and Chinese cultural customs.
 If the role involves working with members of the public, language skills are beneficial to include on your resume.